How do I know whether my students read the content I assigned?

 Delivering content to students using Canvas

-Canvas Modules and Pages allow instructors to organize content to help control the flow of the course and collect analytics on content.
-Modules are used to organize course content by weeks, units, or a different organizational structure.
-Modules essentially create a one-directional linear flow of what students should do in a course.
+Canvas Modules and Pages allow instructors to organize content to help control the course flow and collect analytics on content.
+Modules organize course content by weeks, units, or a different organizational structure.
+Modules create a one-directional linear flow of what students should do in a course.
 Each module can contain files, discussions, assignments, quizzes, and other learning materials.
 Module items can be added to the course from existing content within the modules.

 Link to article or document